milesmanos/old.miles.kim/src/projects/writing-mirror.md

 featuredImg: ../images/art/windows.jpg
 ---

 A mirror waits across the main room of my apartment.
-I see it whenever I walk out of my room, and I check myself.Last night I walked out of my room to get water and was startled by a silhouette.
+I see it whenever I walk out of my room, and I check myself.

+Last night I walked out of my room to get water and was startled by a silhouette.
 I watched it as I moved to the kitchen.
 It was related to me, but not me.
-I was here, watching it, groggy, my consciousness sitting in my torso.In this state I felt my body echoing back to me.
+I was here, watching it, groggy, my consciousness sitting in my torso.

+In this state I felt my body echoing back to me.
 I saw the little boy my mom sees, moving with the grace of generations and the idiosyncrasies of an open soul.For a moment I knew everything I needed to know: move in the world as a child born of parents and act in it as a soul who wasn’t, who was inspired and will expire.